d3moore2002/BMES-PT-2025-26/README.md

 # BMES-2025-26-Haptic-Glove-Controlled-Prosthetic-Hand
 BMES Project Team 2025-26 Repository.

+2/2/26 Update: Work on a Control System (work in teams)

 1/26/26 Homework: Put your name , year, and major under the sensor(s)/motor(s) you want to work with :)

 Flex Sensor